6+.l0The Fall of Nokor Thom/

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

 By the time that Suryavarman II completed the construction of Angkor Wat, another worldly event shook the Western World by surprise.
 Genghis Khan (1162-1227) rebuilt the Mongolian Empire into a fast growing power in Central Asia.
 Mainly by military conquest, he and his successors extended the Mongolian Empire all the way from the eastern tip of Europe to the end of eastern Asia.
 His exploit was violent, unparalleled in the history of human kind that makes us wondering what caused him to commit that kind of madness.
-Still there are admirers who saw the exploit as of a great achievement that no other men could accomplish.
+Still there are admirers who saw his exploit as of a great achievement that humankind cpuld ever accomplish.
 To them, only the will of God could propel a successful venture of such proportion.
 As much as they wanted others to believe the same, Genghis Khan himself was well disposed to lay his victory on God's will.
 To his victims and other observers, it was at the contrary an act of evil.
 It is said that his grandson Kublai Khan (1260-1294) had organized debates between representatives of diverse religious groups of which he had favored Buddhism ever since.
 He must to learn from Buddhist faith that his grand father's aggression was rather the effect of his lust for personal greed and power, under the irrational pretension that God was on his side.
 That would not stop Kublai from continuing on his grand father's ambition.
 Driven by strong personal needs, Kublai invaded many countries in search of wealth and glory that could never satisfy his fast growing Empire.
 Starting from the conquest of Yunnan to the control over China, it was clear that Kublai' s exploit was not restricted to only the Chinese continent.
 As his eyes have already set on the wealth of the southern countries for a long while, Kublai moved on to target Angkor and its allies.
 Even though encountered with many setbacks and obstacles, his drive reached its destination.
 At the end, Angkor succumbed under his spell.

 The Attack of Gog and Magog